ZachFleck42/Drone-Mission-Simulator/README.md

-# Drone Seeking / Tracking Simulation
+# Drone Seeking / Tracking Mission Simulator
 A Rust program that dynamically generates simulations of a drone searching for / tracking a target across randomly-generated hostile terrain.
 Uses Actix Web as a backend API to serve HTTP requests to and from the React UI.
 The simulations are rendered and animated in 3D on a WebGL canvas.

 <br>